kgdunn/pid-book/data-visualization/data-visualization.rst

 .. figure:: images/tables-recast-as-plots-both.png
    :width: 750px
    :align: center
-   :scale: 75%
+   :scale: 75

 Note how the slopes carry the information about the effect of changing the coating type.
 And the rearranged row ordering shows the changes as well.
 This idea is effective for 2 treatments, but could be extended to 3 or 4 treatments by adding extra "columns".

 Topics of aesthetics and style
 ==============================

-We won't cover these in the course, however Tufte's books contain remarkable examples that discuss effective use of colour for good contrast, varying line widths, and graph layout (use more horizontal than vertical - an aspect ratio of about 1.4 to 2.0; and flow the graphics into the location in the text where discussed).
+We won't cover these topics, however Tufte's books contain remarkable examples that discuss effective use of colour for good contrast, varying line widths, and graph layout (use more horizontal than vertical - an aspect ratio of about 1.4 to 2.0; and flow the graphics into the location in the text where discussed).

 Data frames (axes)
 ===================